OVERVIEW

 In addition to layout design, I created custom graphic elements to implement across pages.
 Simple yet expressive visuals that maintained readability while reinforcing YEN’s message of creative freedom and multi disciplinary exploration.

-TEMPLATE AND CSS IMPLEMENTATION
+TEMPLATES AND CUSTOM CSS IMPLEMENTATION

 To ensure YEN Studios could maintain and expand their site independently, I developed a library of reusable page templates and content modules that can be interchangeable across different pages.
 I structured these modules to work seamlessly across desktop, tablet, and mobile viewports, ensuring a cohesive experience regardless of device.